svenkonings/Youtube-Video-Deck/README.md

 # Youtube Video Deck

 ## TODO
-- Add editor wrapper, make store directly affect visibility (only true-false)
 - Make editor fullscreen with close button
 - Add channel image to subscriptions (in deck and editor)
 - Limit refresh time of cached requests
 - Add video length
 - Don't hide player on error
 - Scroll per horizontal item (on small screens)
-- Expand / collapse groups
+- Expand / collapse groups (both in deck and editor)
 - Handle unsubscribe (remove from subscripions and document group)
+- Handle group with single subscription

 ## On hold due to API quotas
 - Add view counter